fire1ce/3os.org/README.md

 ### Discussion

-Feel free to open a discussion on any topic at comments section at any time. github issues section.
+Feel free to open a discussion on any topic at comments section at any time.
+Github issues section.

 ### Build